curtisalexander/saspyrilia-sandbox/README.md

 ./sandbox-startup.sh
 ```

-This will startup a Jupyter notebook that one may access via their web browser at https://127.0.0.1:8
+This will startup a Jupyter notebook that one may access via their web browser at https://127.0.0.1:8888 with an ephemeral token.

 #### SAS, Python, R, and Julia
 In order to make use of SAS, one needs to pass in the username and password for SAS ODA.
 As noted in [SAS Requirements](#sas-requirements), this is passed in via the `ODA_USER` and `ODA_PASSWORD` environment variables.
 If these variables are set globally, then startup is the same as above.